-Students are to abide by the school rules regarding behavior and free dress are enforced.
+Students are to abide by the school rules regarding behavior and free dress.
 Cell phones, watches, and other electronics are not allowed on retreats.

-Registration, Fees and Refunds for Retreats
+Registration, Fees, and Refunds for Retreats

-Registrations for all retreats begin in the summer and space is limited on most retreats.
+Registrations for all retreats begin in the summer, and space is limited on most retreats.
 Parents must register their Troubie using CampBrain.
 Requests for financial assistance are made to the Campus Ministry Department.
 Financial assistance is not available for parent retreats.
 Retreat fees help offset the true cost of the retreats, which is paid by the school.
-A \$50 change fee is assessed for changes made less than 30 days out from date of the retreat (except in the case of illness with student off campus).
-Campus

-Ministry will send an e-mail to all students attending the retreat 40 days prior to the departure so that there is ample time to avoid a change fee
+Retreat centers require confirmed numbers 30 days out, so any cancellations less than 30 days out will forfeit the fee paid.
+Campus Ministry will send an email to all students attending the retreat 45 days prior to the departure so that there is ample time to avoid a change fee.

-Freshman Retreats

-- Freshman Overnight Retreat in August (Free) - Belonging: Starting the Journey one day retreat, students attend with their theology class (Free)

-Sophomore Retreat-"Who do you say that I am?"

-• One-night, two-day retreat at the Jesuit Retreat Center of the Sierra (Applegate) (\$100 fee)

-Junior Retreat-"Celebrating the Gift"

-• Two-night, three-day retreat at the Jesuit Retreat Center of the Sierra (Applegate) (\$155 fee)

-Kairos-"God's Time"

-• Three-night, four-day retreat at the Jesuit Retreat Center in Los Altos (\$210 fee)

-Mother-Daughter Retreat

-• One-night, two-day retreat held at a different location each year (TBD)

-Father-Daughter Spirit Day

-- One-day retreat held at a different location each year - Participation is subject to general waiver and release of liability (TBD)
+- Freshman Overnight Retreat in August - Second Semester Retreat Belonging: Starting the Journey one-day retreat, students attend with their theology class (Free) - Sophomore Retreat-"Who do you say that I am?" - One-night, two-day retreat at the Jesuit Retreat Center of the Sierra (Applegate) (\$100 fee) - Junior Retreat-"Celebrating the Gift" - Two-night, three-day retreat at the Jesuit Retreat Center of the Sierra (Applegate) (\$155 fee) - Kairos-"God's Time" - Three-night, four-day retreat at the Jesuit Retreat Center in Los Altos (\$225 fee) - Mother-Daughter Retreat - One-night, two-day retreat held at a different location each year (TBD) - Father-Daughter Spirit Day - One-day retreat held at a different location each year - Participation is subject to general waiver and release of liability (TBD)

-Christian Service
+Christian Service Requirement